Florence Nightingale needs me.

 As the morning sun slowly rose in the east, fingers of light gently caressed the morning dew transforming the manicured lawns into fields of diamonds.
 The melodic tones of a Song Thrush signalled it was time.
-With ceremonial aloofness, borne from the discipline of generations of forebears who had adorned the ranks of Britain’s military, Tansberry stepped off the sandstone terracing and strode away from Faversham Hall towards the wood.
+With ceremonial aloofness, borne of generations of forebears who had adorned the ranks of Britain’s military, Tansberry stepped off the sandstone terracing and strode away from Faversham Hall towards the wood.
 A Red Deer nibbling on grass shoots lifted its head at the sound of footsteps.
-Skitterish, the muscles on its hind legs rippled as it shuffled backwards.
-It was poised and ready to spring to safety; it remained watchful until it sensed the intruder posed no danger.
-Then, bowing its head once more, it turned its attention back to the grassy nourishment.
+Skittish, the muscles on its hind legs rippled as it shuffled backward.
+Poised and ready to spring to safety, it remained watchful until it sensed the intruder posed no danger.
+Then, bowing its head once more, the deer turned its attention back to the grassy nourishment.

-Tansberry stopped under a giant oak.
-The tree he and his brothers had played in as children.
-He reached out and traced the markings carved with his pocket knife, a childish engraving, declaring his love for Lady Llewellyn.
+Tansberry stopped under the giant oak he and his brothers had played on as children.
+He reached out and traced markings carved with his pocketknife, a childish engraving declaring his love for Lady Llewellyn.
 He remembered the brush of her lips and the moment of sheer joy when she had taken his arm and allowed him to lead her deeper into the forest.
 There they had embraced more fervently.
 Such a wondrous moment.
-He closed his eyes and fixed on this image and then placed his father’s pistol against the side of his head and pulled the trigger.
+He closed his eyes, fixed on this image, then placed his father’s pistol against the side of his head and pulled the trigger.

 The light tap and opening of the door interrupted Bernice’s daydream.
 She looked up from her embroidery to find her maid waiting for an invitation to speak.
-An annoying habit Mary had learned from a previous household and Bernice had found impossible to break.
-She wished she would be out with it and not waste time.
+An annoying habit Mary brought from a previous household.
+Bernice wished she would be out with it and not waste time.